kandread/nix-configuration/README.md

 nix flake check
 ```

-*Disclaimer*: The README file was generated using an LLM, the code was written the old-fashioned way: ~stealing~ inspired by others' configurations.
+**Disclaimer: The README file was generated using an LLM, the code was written the old-fashioned way: ~stealing~ inspired by others' configurations.**